-- – Has been suspected of being involved in illegal drug trafficking;
+– She has been suspected of being involved in illegal drug trafficking;

-- – She is a habitual drug user;
+– If she is a habitual drug user;

-- – She is carrying a communicable disease(s) that is a threat to the health of the public;
+– If she is carrying a communicable disease(s) that is a threat to the health of the public;

-- – She has been deported from the US for overstaying 5 years before
+– If she has been deported from the US for overstaying 5 years before

-You can consult an immigration attorney in Bangkok for assistance with a visa waiver for certain type of US visa denial.
-Note that these are very difficult to obtain and it does take time to have the visa issued once it has been denied.
+You can consult an immigration attorney in Bangkok for assistance with a visa waiver for a certain type of US visa denial.
+Note that these are very difficult to obtain.
+It does take time to have the visa issued once it has been denied.
 A good example would be someone who was a habitual drug user before.
-You would need to prove that the person is no longer a drug user and that the situation has changed since the visa was denied.
+You would need to prove that the person is no longer a drug user.
+The situation has changed since the visa was denied.
 Again the issues are complex when it comes to a visa waiver or visa appeal in Thailand.

-- – The applicant committed a crime while under 18 and it was more than 5 years ago;
+– Also the applicant committed a crime while under 18 and it was more than 5 years ago;

-- – The applicant was deported from the US more than 5 years ago.
+– Also the applicant was deported from the US more than 5 years ago.